Keane of Kalgoorlie (novel): Reception

 The book was popular with readers and launched Wright's career.

-A critic from the Advertiser compared the book to the works of Nat Gould and said it "makes no claim to any high order of merit, yet it i. as readable as many sensational stories of a more pretentious character... the story is written by one who has evidently seen a good deal of the darker side of life and is well acquainted with the turf, two important qualifications for the production of a work intended only to amuse... ought to find many readers."
+A critic from the Advertiser compared the book to the works of Nat Gould and said it "makes no claim to any high order of merit, yet it is as readable as many sensational stories of a more pretentious character... the story is written by one who has evidently seen a good deal of the darker side of life and is well acquainted with the turf, two important qualifications for the production of a work intended only to amuse... ought to find many readers."

 Theatre adaptation

-Development
+The book was adapted into a play that premiered in 1908.

 Wright thought the novel had possibilities as a play and approached Edward William O'Sullivan, who had written the successful plays Cooee and Eureka Stockade for his opinion.
 O'Sullivan was enthusiastic and encouraged Wright to write the story up as a play, offering to rewrite it for him.
 This was done, although O'Sullivan later said "it did not require much alteration, as Mr. Wright had the true dramatic instinct."
 O'Sullivan recommended the play to theatre entrepreneur E. I. Cole in early 1908.